markjjacob/SciPres/activities.md

 # Experience/Expectations

-**Aim:** To bring to mind specific sitautions participants have had relating to positive or negative experieneces of giving presentations (what about watching presentations/ being an audience member?).
+**Aim:** To bring to mind specific situations participants have had relating to positive or negative experiences of giving presentations (what about watching presentations/ being an audience member?).
 To focus on what the participants expect from the workshop.

 **Materials:** Moderation Cards (3 Colours)